T8126/doodler/README.md

 1. Clone the repository:

-   go to your shell and type: git clone https://github.com/T8126/doodler-recovery.git
+   go to your shell and type: git clone https://github.com/T8126/doodler.git

 2. Navigate to the project directory:

-   cd doodler-recovery
+   cd doodler

 3. Install dependencies: